How to Write a Menu Describing Your Food

 Another consideration for your food is texture.
 Whether your chicken tenders are crispy or your chocolate mousse is creamy, the proper texture can make or break a dish.
 Because of this, matching the right texture words to the right dishes is critical.
 Words like "succulent" and "tender" are ideal for savory dishes, while "creamy" and "fluffy" are great for desserts.

 The final and most obvious consideration is taste.
 The flavor of your food is typically what most people remember most often.
 Whether it's sweet, sour, savory, salty, or bitter, it will stay in a customer's memory.
 If filet mignon has the perfect taste, a customer will remember that.
 If it's over-salted, they'll remember that too.
 It's the basic premise of the whole foodservice industry — taste is king.
 The possibilities for describing a flavor are nearly endless.

-With those concepts in mind, vocabulary is an easy next step.
+With those concepts in mind, picking your descriptive menu words is an easy next step.
 Because the appearance of a dish typically speaks for itself, a quick word here and there can get the job done.
 This includes words like: